2i2c-org/team-compass/operations/onboarding.md

 # Getting started and onboarding

 This is a short guide for welcoming new team members to the 2i2c team.
-Its goal is to give others an idea for where to look for information and how to familiarize themselves with our structure and processes.
+Its goal is to give newcomers an idea for where to look for information and how to familiarize themselves with our structure and processes.

 :::{admonition} Don't try to learn all of this at once!
 2i2c is a distributed organization, which means that we rely **heavily** on documentation.
 Don't worry about figuring it all out immediately - this guide will try to focus on the most important parts to get started.
 :::

-## The onboarding process

-First off, here's the process we follow when onboarding new team members.

-When a new team member joins, follow these two steps first:
+As with many things at 2i2c, our onboarding process involves a lot of documentation as well as asynchronous communication with other team members.
+Here's a rough breakdown of the process:

+- An **onboarding champion** will help welcome you and assist you through the process.
+- You should **get the right accounts and access** to be able to start working with our team.
+- You should **read about our approach to documentation** so that you know what to expect and where to find information.
+- You should **read about about our workflows** to be able to start working with us.

+::::{admonition} To-do for the hiring manager
+The hiring manager that led somebody's hire is in charge of setting up the onboarding process for them.
+These are the steps that you need to follow:

 1. **Identify an Onboarding Champion**.
 This is somebody that will help guide the onboarding process for our new team member.
    Their job is to carry out the process described in the onboarding issue template.